 THIS SHOULD NOT BE YOUR FIRST DOUBLE!
 This is a VERY TOUGH RIDE.
 On average, riders who have done the Terrible Two say the DMD takes two hours longer.
 The staff will do all they can to pamper you at the rest stops but THE COURSE WILL SHOW NO MERCY!
 YOU HAVE BEEN WARNED!!!

 All the Quackcyclists are volunteers who do this because we love cycling and our friends in the cycling community.
 No one is compensated in any way for working on the ride.
 All rider entry fees and funds generated from the ride go to ride expenses or are donated to charities.
 Because we are just a group of friends & riders, we welcome any & all to join us as a volunteer!
 This ride, and the Knoxville Fall Classic Double happen because a lot of riders either help out, get friends & family to help, or put in efforts just before or after the ride.
 Please consider helping!
 Here is how we do it: If you, or a family member helps out on the day of the ride, or makes a significant contribution before or after, you or your family member gets 1/2 off any Quackcyclist ride in the next year.
 Or, the person that helps, or their designated rider may join us on one of our fully supported staff rides.
-For 2014, our DMD staff ride will be April 19th.
-Our Knoxville staff ride will be September 20th.
+For 2016, our DMD staff ride will be April 23rd.
+Our Knoxville staff ride will likely be September 17th.
 The Quacks go out to ride & mark the course.
 Those who complete the staff ride receive Triple Crown Credit!
-All volunteers get some cool stuff, and are welcome to join us for the post-ride meal.
+All volunteers get a cool schwag item, and are welcome to join us for the post-ride meal.
 If you are interested, check out our volunteer information site at Volunteer Information.
 From there you can submit a request to help.

 Or send an email message to: